SanderRonde/home-automation/README.md

 #### Scripts

 Scripts work by simply executing the file at given path.
 Of course this could potentially be very unsafe so some safeguards exist when it comes to path alongside the regular authentication measures.

+#### Remote Control

+The remote control works by sending any commands it gets to two destinations.
+The first one being a list of listening webbrowsers (through the [playback-control browser extension](https://github.com/SanderRonde/playback-control)) and the second one being a preconfigured list of telnet clients.
+The telnet client expects a VLC instance to listen at the receiving end, executing all instructions.
+If noone is listening, messages are simply ignored, allowing other listening instances to pick them up.
+For more info about how the webbrowser version works check out the repo.

 #### Telegram bot